akshayvijaynair/akshayvijaynair/README.md

 </p>

 ## Checkout my latest projects
-1. Designed the software system for a digital tutoring service as part of a course project.
-You will find details here: https://akshayvijaynair.github.io/music-academy-docs/
+1. Designed the software system for a digital tutoring service.
+Docs: https://akshayvijaynair.github.io/music-academy-docs/
 2. Designed the quality assurance systems for an iOS healthcare applications.
-Details here: https://akshayvijaynair.github.io/poredocs/
+Doc: https://akshayvijaynair.github.io/poredocs/

 <!---
 akshayvijaynair/akshayvijaynair is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.